 Not one film needs a racist, bigoted and sexist dollar in its box-office.
 If there are some claiming to not see the film then fine, don’t see it.
 Yet, the double sadness of those folk is that they will always see the film.
 It is part of their ongoing campaign of ‘being right’ with their misguided hatred.
 But, nothing is threatening James Bond 007 or Daniel Craig in Bond 25.
 Those that are bemoaning and lambasting the sanctity of the hero are missing the wider pictures of studio politics (and new studio politics).
 The studios want Daniel Craig as Bond.
 EON Productions want Daniel Craig as Bond.
 The .audiences want Daniel Craig as Bond.
 It makes zero sense that the business we call show would want to alter that for some ‘liberal agenda’ plucked from the clouds of tabloid fantasy.
 The great Bond fan and movie mind Mark Gatiss has elsewhere rightly suggested when it comes to the state of Britain today that “we have weaponised nostalgia”.
 Let’s not do the same with film fandom.
 No one wants to be the kid blamed for why we don’t have nice things anymore.

-Bond 25 will be released across the world from April 2020.
+No Time to Die will be released across the world from April 2020.